smscommunity/sms-guide/_general/tools.md

 A tool by Zeldocto to convert your best world segments ([obtained from therun.gg](https://smscommunity.github.io/sms-guide/setup/bestworlds/)) into a total time.

 [Petey Pattern Tool](https://naosanpoyo.github.io/PeteyPattern/){: .btn }
-A tool by naosan to analyse the probability of a Bianco 5 Petey pattern.
+A tool by naosan to analyze the probability of a Bianco 5 Petey pattern.